jnewb1/a810-custom-firmware/README.md

 ```
 1. Paste the firmware in the root of the SD card, renamed to "FW98529.bin"
 2. Make sure the device is completely off.
-3. Insert the SD card.
+3. Insert the SD card and power on device.
+Will start updating.
-4. Press and hold the button 4 (most right) and power button and plug in USB cable.
-5. The device will start updating.
 ```